Can I participate in PSIP if I am planning to study abroad?

 Is financial aid available?

-Through the University Career Center, students in PSIP who have financial need and land unpaid internships can apply for PSIP Scholarship funding.
-Scholarship funding is contingent on registering for a 1 credit hour class during Summer term.
+Through the University Career Center, students in PSIP who have financial need and land unpaid internships may qualify for financial assistance and for School/College funding.
+If students still have unmet need, they can apply for a limited amount of PSIP Scholarships.
+Scholarship funding is contingent on registering for a 1 credit hour class during Spring/Summer term.
 Students will accept their internship and then start the scholarship process by registering for class and working one-on-one with PSIP staff to determine Scholarship eligibility.

 If you are concerned about financial limitations, you are encouraged to speak with a PSIP Coordinator at the University Career Center.
 To reach a PSIP Coordinator, e-mail email@example.com.